opendocsg/slw-judgments-backfill/2017_SGHC_304/report.md

 _Damages_ – _Assessment_ – _Personal injuries_

 [LawNet Editorial Note: The appeal in Civil Appeal No 162 of 2017 was allowed in part by the Court of Appeal on 5 November 2018.
-See [2018] SGCA 74.]
+See <span class="citation">[2018] SGCA 74</span>.]

 24 November 2017